sreejapotnuru/Contact-Manager-App/README.md

 3.Update-Database

 TO RUN APPLICATION
+1.Open Solution in Visual Studio 2019.

-1.Go to Build - > Build Application
+2.Go to Build - > Build Application

-2. Select the IIS Express button in toolbar, to build and run the app in debug mode.
+3. Select the IIS Express button in toolbar, to build and run the app in debug mode.
 Alternatively, press F5, or go to Debug > Start Debugging from the menu bar.

 Select IIS Express or press Ctrl+F5 to run the app and open it in a web browser.

-3. In the web browser, you'll see Contacts Application.
+4. In the web browser, you'll see Contacts Application.

-4. Close the web browser, press Shift+F5 to stop debugging
+5. Close the web browser, press Shift+F5 to stop debugging

 SOLUTION VIEW